Yale-BIM/f21-assignments/assignment-2/README.md

             > Tip: We suggest that you organize the code of your node in a Python class, as in [this tutorial on a pytalker node](http://wiki.ros.org/ROSNodeTutorialPython#The_pytalker_node), given the increased complexity of this node in comparison previous examples.
+For Ubuntu 20.04, make sure to use `#!/usr/bin/env python3` instead of `#!/usr/bin/env python` to define your node as a Python executable, as Ubuntu 20.04 and ROS Noetic are meant to work with Python 3.

         - Transform the 3D pose of the moving object to the "camera_color_optical_frame" frame in Shutter.
         For this, you will have to query the transformation between the "base_footprint" frame in which the target pose is provided